Merneptah Stele: Interpretation

 The Merneptah stele is considered to be the first extra-biblical reference to ancient Israel in ancient history and is widely considered to be authentic and providing historical information.
-Charles Krauthammer regards the Stele as the earliest record of an ethnic or religious group of today.
+It’s believed to be mentioning Israel as people not as a nation, with Charles Krauthammer regarding the Stele as the earliest record of an ethnic or religious group of today.

 Michael G. Hasel, arguing that prt on the stele meant grain, suggested that "Israel functioned as an agriculturally based or sedentary socioethnic entity in the late 13th century BCE" and this in some degree of contrast to nomadic "Shasu" pastoralists in the region.
 Others disagree that prt meant grain, and Edward Lipinski wrote that "the 'classical' opposition of nomadic shepherds and settled farmers does not seem to suit the area concerned".
 Hasel also says that this does not suggest that the Israelites were an urban people at this time, nor does it provide information about the actual social structure of the people group identified as Israel.

 As for its location, most scholars believe that Merneptah's Israel must have been in the hill country of central Canaan.

 Karnak reliefs

 The stele was found in Merneptah's funerary chapel in Thebes, the ancient Egyptian capital on the west bank of the Nile.
 On the opposite bank is the Temple of Karnak, where a fragmentary copy was found.
 In the 1970s Frank J. Yurco announced that some reliefs at Karnak which had been thought to depict events in the reign of Ramesses II, Merneptah's father, in fact belonged to Merneptah.
 The four reliefs show the capture of three cities, one of them labelled as Asqaluni; Yurco suggested that the other two were Gezer and Yanoam.
 The fourth shows a battle in open hilly country against an enemy shown as Canaanite.
 Yurco suggested that this scene was to be equated with the Israel of the stele.
 While the idea that Merneptah's Israelites are to be seen on the walls of the temple has had an influence on many theories regarding the significance of the inscription, not all Egyptologists accept Yurco's ascription of the reliefs to Merneptah.

+More recently, Dan'el Kahn has argued that the Israelites are not portrayed in the fourth relief as posited by Yurco, but in three other reliefs (scenes 5, 7, and 8) where they are depicted as Shasu nomads, likely from the southern regions of Canaan, who are taken prisoners and led to Egypt.